 The bus batteries can be recharged with a second charging concept that uses scheduled waiting times.
 In Occasional charging, at selected bus stops, the E-buses are charged let’s say final stops.
-Time buffers are often used at such stops where unforeseen delays are already planned or break for bus drivers can be utilized for charging.
+Time buffers are often used at such stops where unforeseen delays are already planned or breaks for bus drivers can be utilized for charging.

 Automatically, the pantograph is connected to the bus that descends from the charging station to the bus roof.
 With conductive connection, the roof-mounted batteries are recharged within three to six minutes with a 150 to 600 KW direct current.
 The bus range is increased without returning to the depot and it is in compliance with the timetable.